-Typically, operating systems support a multiprogramming environment with several user-defined and system processes and threads active at a given time.
-A process is a program in execution and a thread is a lightweight process.
+Typically, OSs support a multiprogramming environment with several user-defined and system processes active at a given time.
 During execution it is essential to maintain all information regarding the process, including its current status (the value of the program counter), the contents of the processor's registers, and the process stack containing temporary data (subroutine parameters, return addresses, temporary variables, and unresolved recursive calls).
 All this information is called the process context.
 When a process needs to wait, the OS must save the context of the first process and load the next process for execution, this is a context switch.
 The saved process context is brought back when the process resumes execution.